szilard093/szilardshomelab/02.Proxmox-PostInstall/README.md

 Add IOMMU Support:

-    1.Edit the /etc/kernel/cmdline file to include intel_iommu=on.
+Edit the /etc/kernel/cmdline file to include intel_iommu=on.
 Run:

 If you plan to use hardware transcoding (e.g., for Jellyfin or Plex with Intel QuickSync) or virtualize a NAS, enabling PCI Passthrough is recommended.